Limited Spaces Available

 Unlocking the Power of Virtual

 Our virtual courses have been designed with you in mind.
-From group exercises in breakout rooms to live chat, whiteboards and interactive polls, we use a range of tools and techniques to ensure that you can connect with your trainer; network and share best practices with your peers and leave the day with the skills you need.
+From group exercises in breakout rooms to live chat, whiteboards, and interactive polls, we use a range of tools and techniques to ensure that you can connect with your trainer; network and share best practice with your peers and leave the day with the skills you need.

-Please note will use Zoom to virtually deliver this course.
+Please note we will be using Zoom to deliver this course.

 Charlotte is a trained facilitator and coach who specialises in service development, strategic thinking and managing transition for organisations and individuals.
 She is trained in supporting individuals and organisations using the Myers Briggs Type Indicator and has wide experience of people and project management within fast-paced, commercial environments.

 Her current portfolio includes support to a range of NHS organisations including: GP Practices, Mental Health Trusts, Community Services and NHS England.
 In addition to her support to the NHS, she supports University and Public sector organisations with leadership development including resilience, conflict management and managing through culture change.
 Read more

 - What myths exist about ‘strategic thinking’?
 What is true?

 - What good examples of strategy have you seen and what made them good?